minoue/rush/README.md

  miExecutor
 ========
+TabMenu-like simple command launcher for Maya

 ![alt tag](https://dl.dropboxusercontent.com/u/408180/git/images/miExecutor_overview.gif)

+## Requirements

+PySide or PyQt4.

 ## Installation

-Make sure you have **PySide installed or Maya2014 or higher**.

 In your maya script directory,

 `git clone https://github.com/mifx/miExecutor.git`

-or, just download zip file from the right bottom of the repositry page and extract it.
+or, download zip file from the right bottom of the repositry page and extract it.
 Then, rename 'miExecutor-master' folder to 'miExecutor' and move it to the maya script directory.

 ## Usage

 In maya hotkey editor, assign the following python command to any key you want.

+* PyQt4:

+        from miExecutor import miExecutor_PyQt4
+        reload(miExecutor_PyQt4)
+        miExecutor_PyQt4.MiExecutor().main()

+* PySide

-    from miExecutor import miExecutor
+        from miExecutor import miExecutor_PySide
-    reload(miExecutor)
-    miExecutor.MiExecutor().main()
+        reload(miExecutor_PySide)
+        miExecutor_PySide.MiExecutor().main()

 ## How to add commands
 1. Open **miExecutor/pref/miExecutorCommands.py** in your text editor.